As digital evolution has taken the world by the storm, nearly all sectors along with payment processing have evolved with it.

 Authorization from the payment aggregator’s side is a must.
 This authorization is granted by RBI

-RBI has issued KYC (Know Your Customer) guidelines which under any condition should be compliant with.
-Along with KYC, RBI has also issued a set of payment processing regulations like AML (Anti Money Laundering), CFT (Combating Financial Terrorism).
+RBI has issued KYC (Know Your Customer) guidelines which under any condition should be compliant.
+Along with KYC, RBI has also issued a set of payment processing regulations like AML (Anti Money Laundering), and CFT (Combating Financial Terrorism).
 These are some critical compliance’s monitored and updated by RBI.

 RBI has issued strict guidelines for the onboarding process.